Analysis | Biden’s arduous balancing act on an ill-timed Russia-Ukraine conflict

 There are no easy answers.

 One thing we know so far is that Americans don’t want to go to war, and Biden has made it abundantly clear that we won’t be doing so in Ukraine.
-A poll released Wednesday showed only one-quarter of Americans want the United States to take on a major role in the conflict.
+A poll released Wednesday showed that only one-quarter of Americans want the United States to take on a major role in the conflict.
 White House press secretary Jen Psaki reiterated the same day, “We are not going to be in a war with Russia or putting military troops on the ground in Ukraine fighting Russia.”

 At the outset, Americans also generally don’t hold Biden responsible for the conflict.
 Another poll released Wednesday showed that half the country — including almost half of Republicans — blame Vladimir Putin for the crisis in Ukraine.
 Just 25 percent of Americans blamed Biden, despite some Republicans pinning the blame on him in various and often vague ways.